Why Book With Us?

 WHAT ARE THE WINDS LIKE?

 Italy Sailing - Wind ConditionsWind conditions in Sicily are ideal for sail-cruising.
 The prevailing wind arrives from the North-west, and is usually reliably around force 4 (11 - 16 knots), although it can arrive a little stronger for a couple of days when the Mistral wind picks up over the South coast of France towards the end of the season.
-In general the wind is very managaeable for an intermediate sailor.
+In general the wind is very managaeable for an intermediate or even beginner sailor.

 From October to May, the winds are a lot less predictable and reliable in terms of both direction or strength, which can make for some challenging sailing.
 In general, most weather systems will pass after two or three days, though.